Marina Ladynina: Career in film

 In 1936 Ladynina who just signed with the newly formed Yuri Zavadsky's troupe, was summoned to the NKVD office to testify as a 'witness' against some of her former colleagues.
 Since none of the evidence she gave was found 'useful', the officer told her to forget about theatre and watch out for a case to be opened against herself soon.
 As both Zavadsky and Lyubeznov departed to Rostov-on-Don, Ladynina was left behind, unemployed and penniless.
 For several months, she worked as a cleaner and a housemaid to make her ends meet, then met the film director Ivan Pyryev again, in their friends' house.
 He proposed, and in 1936 they married.

 This stormy marriage proved to be artistically fruitful.
-In 1937 Pyryev talked Ladynina into leaving the theatre and took her to Kiev to shoot Rich Bride.
+In 1937 Pyryev talked Ladynina into leaving the theatre and took her to Kyiv to shoot The Rich Bride.
 "Forget about Stanislavski and your ex-husband: from now on, only cinema matters.
 We'll work without any breaks," he was saying.
-Rich Bride caused controversy.
+The Rich Bride caused controversy.
 The bosses of the Ukrainfilm labeled the film 'nationalistic' and accused the authors of conspiring to make fun of the Ukrainian language.
-The Ukrainian film industry boss Boris Shumyatsky labeled the film 'vreditelsky' and shelved it.
+The Ukrainian film industry boss Boris Shumyatsky labeled the film 'damaging' and shelved it.
 Several months later Shumyatsky himself was arrested and executed as 'vreditel'.
 His follower Dukelsky, an NKVD man, sent the film to Moscow for affirmation.
 Stalin liked it immensely and the happy future of the Pyryev-Ladynina tandem was sealed.
-In 1939 both the director and his leading actress received their respective Orders of Lenin for that film.
+In 1938 Pyryev received an Order of Lenin for that film.
 Everybody seemed happy except for Nemirovich-Danchenko who, after seeing The Rich Bride, accused Pyryev of "corrupting a fine actress".